 WRB Trading Strategy in Detail

 In this article, I am going to discuss the WRB Trading Strategy in detail.
-Please read our Support and Resistance article before proceeding to this article.
+Please read our previous article where we discussed Trendline Trading Strategy.
 The WRB stands for Wide Range Bar.
 As part of this article, we are going to discuss the following pointers in detail.

 - What is the WRB Trading Strategy?

 - Criteria for finding a wide range bar

 - What does a wide range bar mean

 - Uses of wide range bar in your trading

 Note: Don’t confuse with wide range bar, or trend bar, both are the same.
 In the following paragraph and image, I used both the wide range bar and trend bar